AdilKassymov/AdilKassymov/README.md

 - 👋 Hi, I’m @AdilKassymov
-- 👀 I’m interested in learning Java, Swift, Python
+- 👀 I’m interested in learning Java
-- Currently practicing in Java
+- Currently practicing in Java, SQL
 - Trying to reach a Java Senior Developer LVL
 - Chasing a DREAM